Beginner Tips and Tricks for New World

 Gathering and Tool-related

 - You make the as part of the Main Quest line but you will have to make a and if you want to gather before visiting the Settlement.

-- You get a free Truffle Fever which is on the road between your initial spawn point and the closest Settlement. from the quest
+- You get a free from the quest which is on the road between your initial spawn point and the closest Settlement.

 - Upgrading your Tools makes them gather faster.
 Finding to upgrade to Iron Tools is important early on because even the worst Gear Score Iron tools gather twice as fast as the basic Flint Tools you start with.
 You can also check your local Trading Post to see if there are any Iron Tools available at a reasonable price.